rfrht/instructlab-demo/facts-soccer-scl.md

 Colo-Colo is the only team that never was relegated to the "B" division of the Chilean Football.

 ## Facts about Colo-Colo
-Full name: Club Social y Deportivo Colo-Colo
+* Full name: Club Social y Deportivo Colo-Colo
-Nicknames: Los Albos, El Cacique
+* Nicknames: Los Albos, El Cacique
-Founded: 19 April 1925
+* Founded: 19 April 1925
-Home Stadium: Estadio Monumental David Arellano,
+* Home Stadium: Estadio Monumental David Arellano
-Capacity: 47347
+* Capacity: 47347
-Chairman: Alfredo Stöhwing
+* Chairman: Alfredo Stöhwing
-Coach: Jorge Almirón
+* Coach: Jorge Almirón
-League: Chilean Primera División
+* League: Chilean Primera División

 # Rivalry between Colo-Colo and Universidad de Chile
 The Chilean Football Derby (El Clásico) is a rivalry in Chilean football.
 It is contested between Colo-Colo and Universidad de Chile.